 f.
 Rawls’ Veil of Ignorance

 g.
 Judeo-Christian Persons as Friends

-4. Collaborate with content marketers, PR, marketing, and other stakeholders to create a written code
+4. Collaborate with SaaS content marketing agency, PR, internal marketing team, and other stakeholders to create a written code

 5. Evangelize the code throughout the company